तन्हाई

 Since that vote out, Nauman has been winning all the tasks and the immunities.
 Why won't he!
 He was the only guy amongst the team and the ladies weren't really the tough ones.
 So first Natasha went out due to her own stupidity and then the inevitable exit of Poulomi, a girl who should have been voted out in the second episode when actually Varisha went out.

 Coming back to the Hellish part of it, I am not too sure whether the contestants have been through the Hell which was promised.
 More than the tasks, the bickering and bitching and fighting and shouting of contestants has been Hell to the crew.
 From Palak's fights with Tamanna to Poulomi's outburst with Palak at the camping site the Roadies crew have had to endure a lot.
 To some extent some of the tasks were surely difficult.
 Like the one where Sufi had to fight two wrestlers alone, or the one which had crocodiles.
 Those were good ones and were well performed too.
 To my knowledge this year's group have performed better than the one last year.
 Last year's one had losers.
 Nauman and Palak may not be the best of the lot but they have done stuff.
 Not like Ashutosh of last time who had done absolutely nothing but still won it.
-I bet if Devarshi would have survived some more time and come to Australia, that sure would have had been hell for most contestants.

 But as far as the twists in the show are concerned, they have worked marvellously.
 From Roop's vote out to Sufi getting advantage and blocking Palak's vote to get Samrat out to Palak getting that power when they opened that envelope to Natasha's vote out.
 Those twists have been great and changed a lot of the dynamics which is great for the show.
 Anything that doesn't go according to script works wonders for reality shows and they just bask in that glory.